openmediavault/openmediavault-docs/prerequisites.rst

 depend on the disk drives supported by the Debian operating system.
 **Supported Debian OS versions can be checked in the** :doc:`releases section </releases>`.

-However, the manufacturers to consider depend on the type of disks.
-For HDDs, Seagate FireCuda disks, Western Digital Black disks, and for SSDs, KIOXIA or Toshiba are the best for.
-In case of USB or EMMC, companies are reluctant to provide information, so avoid the Samsung brand.

 Modern storage drives have firmware inside that reports several attributes.
 Any storage drives is supported but |omv| only supports SMART for those disks that are connected to an HBA in pass-through mode.